OmengU/quap/documentation/documentation.typ

 This project uses TypeScript as opposed to regular JavaScript.
 === Frameworks/Libraries
 Common web technologies are very useful for smaller applications.
-As the complexity of an application grows, it becomes increasingly difficult to manage the codebase, which is why several Frameworks and Libraries were used to simplify the development process.
+As the complexity of an application grows, it becomes increasingly difficult to manage the codebase, which is why several frameworks and libraries were used to simplify the development process.
 ==== React
 When creating larger web applications, using the same elements more than once is widespread.
 For example, a website could have the feature to enable a dark mode with a toggle on every page.
 If developed traditionally, this toggle would have to be manually implemented on each page, which might not seem like much work for a small element such as this.
 However, as the the application scale and the complexity increases, this approach becomes unsustainable.
 Imagine being tasked to implement the same complex navigation bar on multiple pages.
 This redundancy not only wastes development time but also creates inconsistencies and makes maintenance of the codebase harder.

-However, many Libraries and Frameworks aim to solve this problem by allowing the developer to create reusable blocks called Components.
+However, many libraries and frameworks aim to solve this problem by allowing the developer to create reusable blocks called Components.
 The most popular solutions are Angular and React, the latter of which is used in this project.
 Components are self-contained, customizable, and readily interchangeable.

 In the previous example, the dark mode toggle becomes a Component that, after it has been implemented once, can be used anywhere.
-In the case of the navigation bar, where the specific links may change, it is also possible to define the content as Props, values that can be passed to a Component similarly to arguments of functions.
+In the case of the navigation bar, where the specific links may change, it is also possible to define the content as props, values that can be passed to a Component similarly to arguments of functions.
 React utilizes a virtual #acr("DOM"), which is an in-memory representation of the actual #acr("DOM") mentioned in the section about JavaScript.
 It allows  React to efficiently identify and update only the necessary parts of the #acr("UI") when data changes, leading to faster and smoother user experiences.
 Components also make it very easy to maintain code down the line.
 Imagine updating the toggle behavior – you do it in one place, and the change automatically reflects across all instances.

 React supports both JavaScript and TypeScript.
 It allows the developer to write #acr("HTML") markup directly in the JavaScript/TypeScript file using #acr("JSX"). #acr("JSX") also allows for seamless code injection into the markup by wrapping all code to be executed in "{}". @misc-react
 ==== Vite